MovieLabs/OMC/Docs/Overview/Schema-Structure.md

 }
 ```

+Identifiers are used liberally in the ontology, so it is useful to develop a good understanding of the concepts.
+It is worth noting that entities can have multiple identifiers, this is most often used when the same thing exists in multiple systems.
+This can provide a powerful way of integrating data across systems, for example the same Person may exist in an HR system, payroll system, security system, production system, etc. By retaining all the identifiers for each system, there is an understanding they are all referring to the the same 'thing' or person.
 ### References
-The use of identifiers is a central component of all entities; every entity must be uniquely identified with an identifier.
+The use of identifiers is a central component of all entities; every entity must be uniquely identified with an identifier (which includes it's scope).

-Using identifiers allows any entity to be included either by reference or by inclusion; the decision is left to the application.
-Where only an identifier is included in a payload the presumption is the receiving party can make a follow up request using the reference identifier if it needs more detailed information.
+OMC provides flexibility to include any or none of the properties that are specific to any given entity.
+When referencing another entity by including just the identifier it would be left to the consuming party to make an additional request for the details of that entity.
+The producers of any payload can decide what they want to include, allowing data to tailored to specific use case

 Which of the two methods to use (identifier vs full data) will differ across applications and workflows, thinking about things like latency (or even availability) of identifier resolution, caching behavior in applications, etc.  It is always possible to send full data for any entity to any depth, with the usual warnings about the size of the data and the fact that it is graph-based.